 SEPTEMBER 2020 PRICING & DISCOUNTS

 Since it is the off-season, September is also a great month to visit in terms of both pricing and potential discounts.
 You can check available discounts via Disney here.
 Disney isn’t the only place where September is the off-season, so expect cheaper airfare when traveling in September–make sure to visit ITA Software to search for the best prices.

-Walt Disney World uses this promotion to entice guests to visit during certain low-season periods to redistribute crowd patterns, so the fact that there are no blockout dates at all during September should speak volumes about the crowd levels.
+It’s not for everyone, but you’ll definitely want to check out the Free Dining promo if you’re visiting in September, as it can be a great deal for some visitors!
+Walt Disney World uses this promotion to entice guests to visit during certain low-season periods to redistribute crowd patterns, so the fact that there are usually no blockout dates at all during September should speak volumes about the crowd levels.

 What this does mean, however, is that hotel and restaurant bookings will be disproportionately high during September, so you may have a difficult time scoring an elusive ADR, such as for Be Our Guest Restaurant or Chef Mickey’s.
 The good news is that while restaurants are more crowded than normal, attractions are less crowded.

 Room-only discounts are also common in September.
 If you’re visiting in September, expect discounts up to 30% off the already lower off-season rates at the official Walt Disney World resort-hotels.
 Discounts vary by tier and individual hotel, with some hotels excluded entirely.